-Intra-day shifting is achieved through both consumer-owned storage and shallow utility storage, with the latter also focused on power system services.
+Intra-day shifting can be achieved through both consumer-owned storage and shallow utility-scale storage, with the latter also focused on power system services.

-In total, approximately 12.7 GW of utility-scale storage is forecast to be needed by 2030, with an optimal mix of 2.4 GW as deep, 3.6 GW as medium and 6.7 GW as shallow storage: see Figure 19.
+In total, approximately 17.9 GW of utility-scale storage is forecast to be needed by 2030, with an optimal mix of 2.4 GW as deep, 4.8 GW as medium and 10.7 GW as shallow storage: see Figure 20 above.